Bidders' Responses to Auction Format Change in Internet Display Advertising Auctions: Introduction

 \section{Introduction}

 The auction literature has thrived in the past several decades, starting with classical theoretical work such as \citet{Vickrey61:RET} and followed by more recent advances in empirical studies, particularly those using structural econometric approaches (see, e.g., \citealp{HendricksPorter07:Survey, AtheyHaile07:Survey}).
-Most of this literature assumes that auction bidders are rational and play Bayesian Nash equilibrium strategies, following the game-theoretic tradition.
+Most of this literature assumes that auction bidders are rational and, following the game-theoretic tradition, play Bayesian Nash equilibrium strategies, .
 The equilibrium prediction is simple with second-price auctions (SPAs) under private values: truthful bidding is a dominant strategy.
 By contrast, under first-price auctions (FPAs), Bayesian Nash equilibrium strategies require more sophistication from bidders: they should optimally shade their bids to balance the trade-off between paying lower prices and decreasing their chances of winning \citep{Vickrey61:RET}.

-At the same time, economists and scientists in other fields are becoming increasingly aware that agents consistently deviate from rational behavior, as illustrated in the seminal work of prospect theory by \citet{KahnemanTversky79:Prospect}.
-Moreover, an extensive experimental literature, surveyed in \citet{Kagel95:Survey} and \citet{KagelLevin16:Survey}, has challenged bidders' rationality predictions from auction theory.
-For example, contrary to equilibrium predictions, the literature has observed higher prices in first-price auctions compared to Dutch auctions \citep{CoxRobertsonSmith82:SingleObject}.
+At the same time, \newgw{economists and scientists in other fields are becoming increasingly aware that agents can deviate from optimal behavior.
+In particular, an extensive experimental literature, surveyed in \citet{Kagel95:Survey} and \citet{KagelLevin16:Survey}, has challenged bidders' rationality predictions from auction theory.} For example, contrary to equilibrium predictions, the literature has observed higher prices in first-price auctions compared to Dutch auctions \citep{CoxRobertsonSmith82:SingleObject}.
 More broadly, as researchers came to find discrepancies between predictions by conventional auction models and reality, they also got interested in how bidders learn or adjust their bidding strategies over time.
 For instance, \citet{KagelHarstadLevin87:APV} study bidding when experiment subjects participate in auctions repeatedly.